mars0i/majure/README.md

 #### 3opt7:

 Experiments using something other than gen-class for the Student class.
+*Look at this version to compare different ways of defining classes.*
 Still requires the odd "two-step" compilation process.
 Optimized.

 #### 3opt8: